-- 10.11 A decision made under regulations 10.3 or 10.4 will come into effect 28 days after notice of it is served on the accredited legal services firm or any later time that ICAEW specifies, except: - a if a firm has applied for a review under regulation 11.2, the effect of the decision will be suspended pending a decision on the review under regulation 11.3 or the withdrawal of the request for a review; or - b if a firm has appealed under regulation 11.5, the effect of the decision will be suspended pending a decision of the Appeal Tribunal under regulation 11.7 or the withdrawal of the appeal.
+- 10.11 A decision made under Regulations 10.3 or 10.4 will come into effect 28 days after notice of it is served on the accredited probate firm or any later time that ICAEW specifies, save that: - a if a firm has applied for a review under Regulation 11.2, the effect of the decision will be suspended pending a decision on the review under Regulation 11.3 or the withdrawal of the request for a review; or - b if a firm appeals to the Appeal Tribunal the effect of the decision will be suspended until the appeal is finally determined or withdrawn.

-Decisions made under the regulations referred to in regulation 10.11 come into effect 28 days (rather than business days) after the firm has been given the decision.
+Decisions made under the regulations referred to in Regulation 10.11 come into effect 28 days (rather than business days) after the firm has been given the decision.
 However, the decisions are postponed if an application for review or appeal is made.
 The decision of the Review Committee or Appeal Tribunal is the one that will come into effect.

-The regulations referred to in regulation 10.11 relate to the following:
+The regulations referred to in Regulation 10.11 relate to the following:

-- withdrawal of a firm's accreditation under regulation 10.3; and - suspension of a firm's accreditation under regulation 10.4.
+- withdrawal of a firm's accreditation under Regulation 10.3; and - suspension of a firm's accreditation under Regulation 10.4.